-- Define the symptoms of Lyme diseases, anaplasmosis, babesiosis and Borrelia miyamotoi infections.
+- Define the symptoms of Lyme disease, anaplasmosis, babesiosis and Borrelia miyamotoi infections.

 - Identify tests used to diagnose tickborne diseases common in Vermont.

-- Describe the appropriate use of antibiotics in treating Lyme diseases, anaplasmosis, babesiosis and Borrelia miyamotoi infections.
+- Describe the appropriate use of antibiotics to treat Lyme disease, anaplasmosis, babesiosis and Borrelia miyamotoi infections.